 BEFORE THE EVENT:

-You are welcome to change your mind on which enrollment pools you are entering as many times as you’d like before 9 pm on the night before your chosen classes start.
+You are welcome to change your mind on which enrollment pools you are entering as many times as you’d like before 9 am CST on Friday, October 4th.
 Keep your emailed survey link in a safe spot and use it to change your entries.

 AT THE EVENT: